shixhen/VedioSpider/README.md

 # Video-Downloader
-This is a repository dedicated to storing downloaders for major websites
+## This is a repository dedicated to storing downloaders for different kinds of websites